 Mexico and the USA are other countries where cannabis users report use of this method—in the USA, pre-dried corn husks can be purchased in the Mexican section of many large supermarkets, particularly in the South.

-As well as corn, fibres from several other plants can substitute for rolling papers—and may even prove preferable in terms of flavour, as many report the ‘papery’ taste to be absent.
-The fibrous inner membrane of bamboo is one substitute, and the bark (or the layer beneath the bark) of several trees is light and flexible enough to be used.
+As well as corn, fibres from several other plants can alternatives for rolling papers—and may even prove preferable in terms of flavour, as many report the ‘papery’ taste to be absent.
+The fibrous inner membrane of bamboo is one alternative, and the bark (or the layer beneath the bark) of several trees is light and flexible enough to be used.

 4. Make a bucket/lung